 Verizon 5G bands

-Verizon's 5G network is based on the 28GHz and 39GHz bands, both high-frequency band in the millimeter wave (mmWave) range.
+At the time of this writing, Verizon's 5G network is exclusively mmWave based.
+It uses the 28GHz and 39GHz bands.
 Verizon holds 76 percent of the available 28GHz band and 46 percent of the available 39GHz band.